Why search visibility works like marathon pacing, not a sprint

 What to do every week, every month, and every quarter

-Why internal linking is the pacing tool most stores ignore
+Why internal links are the pacing tool most stores ignore

 How to know if your pace is working

-Vanity metrics lie.
-A traffic spike from one article proves almost nothing if that article never sends people deeper into the site and never supports a commercial page.
-Healthy progress looks different.
-More pages enter search results.
 More pages rank for long-tail queries.
 More internal pages get clicks.
-A guide on how to hard boil eggs can bring steady search visibility, but if your store sells cookware, the real test is whether that guide sends people to the right category pages and helps them keep moving.
-Search growth should look like a chain, not a stunt.
+A guide on how to season a cast iron pan can bring steady search visibility, but if your store sells cookware, the real test is whether that guide sends people to the right category pages and helps them keep moving.
+Search growth should function as a chain, with each page supporting the next.

 Frequently asked questions